Living Neural Network Dynamics

 Corey Herr, PhD Student, Physics

-Dr. Igor Aronson (University of Maryland School of Medicine)
+with Dr. John Fourkas (UMD), and Prof. Igor Aronson (University of Maryland School of Medicine)

 Publication: